wzzzzq/Canvas_Terminator/README.md

 # Canvas_Terminator

-An automated tool to solve Canvas quizzes using Selenium WebDriver and GPT-based AI models.
+An automated tool to solve SJTU Canvas quizzes using Selenium WebDriver and GPT-based AI models.

 *Read this in other languages: [English](README.md), [简体中文](README_zh.md)*